Communicate (magazine)

 Communicate is a monthly trade magazine for the UK corporate communications community.
 Communicate covers corporate communications, public relations, investor relations, internal communications, corporate social responsibility, crisis communications and public affairs.

 With a monthly circulation of 10,000, it is read by in-house communications departments in the private and public sectors as well as communications consultancies and service providers across the UK.

 In addition to the magazine, Communicate publishes a weekly e-newsletter and hosts a website of the same name.

-Communicate magazine is published by Andrew Thomas, and edited by Brittany Golob.
+Communicate magazine is published by Andrew Thomas, and edited by Rebecca Pardon.
 It is owned by Cravenhill Publishing, an independent publishing company based in London.